-Anglia Ruskin University offers a transfer scheme for students who complete the first year of the BSc Medical Science or BSc Biomedical Science course to an exceptionally high standard.
-This is a highly competitive route and there is a limited number of places.
+Anglia Ruskin offers a transfer scheme for students who complete the first year of BSc Medical Science, BSc Biomedical Science or BOptom Optometry to an exceptionally high standard.
+This is a competitive route and there is a limited number of places.
 For 2021/22 entry, 52 applicants applied to transfer and 7 were offered places on the Medicine course.

-Applicants for this competitive option are required to apply through UCAS.
-You must have:
+Students are required to apply through UCAS and must have:

-Cardiff University has a number of places reserved for students completing a three-year course from a recognised feeder stream.
-If successful, students transfer to the second year of the five-year undergraduate Medicine course after completing the three year BSc.
+Cardiff University has a number of Medicine places reserved for students who are doing a three-year degree from a recognised feeder stream.
+If successful, students can transfer to Year 2 of the five-year Undergraduate Medicine course after completing their degree.

 The Medicine transfer scheme at Cardiff University is open to students graduating with the following degrees:

-Newcastle University has a formal Biomedical Science to Medicine transfer scheme.
-The university considers applications from students who have completed Stage 1 of Biomedical Sciences to transfer to Stage 1 of the Medicine or Dentistry courses.
+Newcastle University has a formal Biomedical Sciences to Medicine transfer scheme.
+They consider applications from students who have completed Year 1 of Biomedical Sciences to transfer to Year 1 of Medicine.

-The University of Plymouth states that there is a chance of transferring from Biomedical Science to Medicine and Dentistry after completion of year one.
-However, they stress that this is highly competitive and there are only five places available each year.
+The University of Plymouth says there is a chance of transferring from Biomedical Science to Medicine and Dentistry after completion of Year 1.
+However, they stress that this is highly competitive and there are only around 5 places available each year.

-The 19 highest-ranked students from Queen Mary’s Biomedical Sciences, Neuroscience and Pharmacology and Innovative Therapeutics programmes are guaranteed an interview for the five-year A100 Medicine MBBS (Barts and The London).
+The 19 highest-ranking students from Queen Mary’s Biomedical Sciences, Neuroscience and Pharmacology & Innovative Therapeutics programmes are guaranteed an interview for the five-year A100 Medicine MBBS at Barts.